 The latest 911 is the best it’s ever been from behind the wheel.
 It’s still the benchmark in its class for enthusiastic drivers, with supercar-rivalling performance, reassuringly predictable handling and remarkable on-track ability.
-Rivals like the Audi R8 and Aston Martin Vantage may go about their business with a bit more drama, but the 911 remains top of the class as an all-rounder.
-The GT3 version of the 911 will dismantle almost any other rival around a challenging race track but this does give it a hard-edged feel on the road.
+Rivals like the Audi R8 and Aston Martin Vantage may go about their business with more drama, but the 911 remains top of the class as an all-rounder.
+The GTS offers a more focused driving experience than the entry-level Carrera models, while the Turbo versions are hugely capable supercars with enough comfort for cross-country roadtrips.
+The pinnacle of the range is the GT3 version, which will dismantle almost any other rival around a challenging race track, but this does give it a hard-edged feel on the road.

 Porsche 911 petrol engine